Leaders in Distance Learning

 Approximately 60 hours per unit

 You will receive a certificate from Edexcel.
-Fees are included in the course fee.
+These fees are included in the course fee.

 To view the differences between our qualifications, please click HERE

-Students are able to pay course fees in monthly instalments.
-Click here to download our instalment plan.
+You may pay the course fees in monthly instalments.
+Click HERE to download our instalment plan.

-In the student 'On Campus' area you are also able to take part in the student chat room and forums as part of our online student community.
+In the student ' 'On Campus' area you are able to take part in the student chat room and forums as part of our online student community.

 Materials and support provided by Oxford Learning.

-A paper copy and Kindle copy of course materials are also available to purchase in the online enrolment process.
+A paper copy and/or a PDF copy of the course materials are also available to purchase during the online enrolment process.